HCS Score

 Cosmos is scored across 7 Shariah principles with a total of 100 points.

-On Financial Exposure Risk, weighted at 25%, Cosmos scores 24 out of 25.
-Clean core protocol with minimal indirect exposure to interest-based products.
-Small deduction for DeFi ecosystem activity within the broader network that is independent of the core Cosmos Hub infrastructure.
+On Financial Exposure Risk, weighted at 25%, ATOM scores 24 out of 25.
+Clean protocol with no interest-generating mechanism.
+Small deduction for DeFi ecosystem applications built independently on Cosmos chains.

-On Maysir and Speculation, weighted at 15%, Cosmos scores 11 out of 15.
-No gambling mechanics in the core protocol.
-Deductions reflect speculative market trading in ATOM and some higher-risk DeFi applications within the broader ecosystem — consistent with our assessment of other infrastructure blockchain platforms.
+On Maysir and Speculation, weighted at 15%, ATOM scores 11 out of 15.
+Clear blockchain infrastructure purpose with no gambling mechanics.
+Deductions reflect speculative market trading in ATOM and the compliance questions that apply independently to some applications built on Cosmos chains.

 Overall HCS Score: 89 out of 100 — Halal

-Cosmos (ATOM) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 89 out of 100 — one of the highest in our entire analysis series.
+Cosmos (ATOM) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 89 out of 100, one of the strongest scores in our entire Layer 1 blockchain analysis series.

-It serves a legitimate and genuinely important technological purpose.
+It serves a legitimate and genuinely valuable technological purpose in providing blockchain interoperability infrastructure that enables independent networks to communicate and exchange assets through IBC.
 It operates without built-in interest mechanisms.
-It provides real utility through blockchain interoperability infrastructure that connects hundreds of independent networks — earning perfect scores on both Underlying Business Activity and Utility and Real Use.
+It provides real and demonstrated utility through widespread adoption by dozens of major blockchain projects that have chosen to build using Cosmos SDK specifically for its technical benefits.
+It earns perfect scores on both Underlying Business Activity and Utility and Real Use.

-For Muslim investors looking for blockchain infrastructure with genuine demonstrated utility, a clear productive purpose, and strong Sharia compliance fundamentals — Cosmos is one of the strongest and most credible halal options in the current market.
+For Muslim investors seeking blockchain infrastructure with genuine interoperability utility, widespread real-world adoption, and strong Islamic finance compliance fundamentals, Cosmos is one of the strongest options available in the current market.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.